Can You Run Your Pool Robot When Shocking Your Pool?

 Conclusion

-Additionally, it is recommended to wait at least 24 hours after adding shock treatment before running the pool robot.
+After adding shock treatment, testing the chlorine level before running the pool robot is recommended.
 This will allow the shock to fully circulate through the pool and dissipate before the robot is put back into operation.

 Finally, it is important to regularly clean and maintain the pool robot to ensure it is functioning properly.
 This includes regularly emptying the filter canister, checking the brushes and wheels for damage, and ensuring all connections and hoses are secure.

-By following these simple steps, pool owners can safely and effectively run their pool robot while shocking their pool, ensuring a clean and healthy swimming environment for all.
+By following these simple steps, pool owners can safely and effectively run their pool robot while shocking their pool, ensuring a clean and healthy swimming environment.

 You may also find the article Can you leave a robotic pool cleaner in the pool useful.